 Big Cajun Man explains that when it comes to banking, everything is negotiable.

-Larry MacDonald reviewed an interesting-sounding book: Early Retirement Extreme.
+Larry MacDonald (this web page has disappeared) reviewed an interesting-sounding book: Early Retirement Extreme.

 Million Dollar Journey explains preferred stocks.
 See part 2 as well.